pantheon-systems/documentation/source/content/multidev-faq.md

 Users have access to Multidev if they:

 - Have been assigned a role as a member of an Organization that has the Multidev Feature (like a [Pantheon Preferred Partner](https://pantheon.io/plans/partner-program?docs)).
-- Are a Direct Online customer with Gold support or above.
+- Are a Direct Online Gold Account customer or above.

 If you fully meet either of these conditions and still don't have access to Multidev, please [contact support](https://dashboard.pantheon.io/#support).